 Charles W. Anderson, Jr. (1907 – 1960)

-History, both American and Kentucky, was made in January 1936 when Louisville’s Charles W. Anderson, Jr. raised his right hand to take the oath of office as a State Representative in the Kentucky General Assembly.
+Charles W. Anderson, Jr. made history in January 1936 by becoming the first African American to take the oath of office as a State Representative in the Kentucky General Assembly.
 When Anderson was sworn into office - four months prior to his 29th birthday - he became the first black legislator in Kentucky and in the South since the Reconstruction Era.

 Anderson, the son of noted Frankfort physician Dr. Charles W. Anderson, Sr. and well-known school teacher Tabitha Anderson, was re-elected to the Kentucky General Assembly on five consecutive occasions.